gilbertoca/construtor/park-jpa/core/README.txt

 This module represents the service(database access and bussines logic) layer, until now it works with H2 and Postgresql.

 I've not tested with other database, but I've setup other Oracle profile.
 I've setup it to work with EclipseLink and OpenJpa.
 Use the -P parameter to change it.
-OpenJpa is the default one.
+EclipseLink is the default one.
 Let's go:

 1-edit the following park-jpa/pom.xml properties(the actual value is mine) if you want to change the H2 server type: